cfalk/marky.js/README.md

 # marky.js

-*"marky.js is a JavaScript tool that automatically applies classes to code features -- letting you easily apply the full power of CSS to your writing"*
+*"marky.js is a tool that applies classes to code -- letting you easily use the full power of CSS in your writing."*

 ---